🎓 Free introductory course "LLM evaluations for AI product teams". Save your seat

 • To create Test Suites that perform structured checks on data quality, data drift, and model quality.
 To explore this functionality, start with the Getting Started tutorial.

 • To implement monitoring for production ML models.
-For example, you can integrate it into your prediction pipelines using tools like Airflow or Prefect or host dashboards
+For example, you can integrate it into your prediction pipelines using tools like Airflow or Prefect or host dashboards.

 [fs-toc-omit]Get started with AI observability